jez/pandoc-hanging-punctuation/website/index.md

 ![The same quote, at a small screen size](/pandoc-hanging-punctuation/assets/img/dark/dune-quote.png){style="max-width:453px;"}

-This effect is not possible with the CSS property [`hanging-punctuation`].
+This effect is not possible with the [`hanging-punctuation`] CSS property.
 Safari supports it, but only for the very first quotation mark in a block.
 All other browsers do not support it.